millengustavo/causality/the-book-of-why/notes.md

 > Statisticians consider it permissible to talk about causes and effects in one situation: a **randomized controlled trial (RCT)** in which a treatment A is randomly assigned to some individuals and not to others and the observed changes in B are then compared.
 Here, both orthodox statistics and causal inference agree on the meaning of the sentence “A causes B.”

+# Ch4.
+Confounding and Deconfounding: or Slaying the Lurking Variable

+**Controlled experiment**: Give one group a new treatment, while the other group (control) either gets the old treatment or no special treatment at all.
+If, after a suitable amount of time, you see a measurable difference between the two supposedly identical groups of people, then the new treatment must be the cause of the difference

+*Prospective*: the groups are chosen in advance

+Confounding bias occurs when a variable influences both who is selected for the treatment and the outcome of the experiment.
+Sometimes the confounders are known; other times they are merely suspected and act as a “lurking third variable.”

+In a causal diagram, confounders are extremely easy to recognize: the variable Z at the center of the **fork** is a confounder of X and Y.

+> The term “confounding” originally meant “mixing” in English, and we can understand from the diagram why this name was chosen.
+The true causal effect X -> Y is “mixed” with the spurious correlation between X and Y induced by the fork X <- Z -> Y

+- (1) Confounding needs and has a causal solution
+- (2) Causal diagrams provide a complete and systematic way of finding that solution

+## The skillful interrogation of nature: why RCTs work

+Randomization eliminates confounder bias and enables the researcher to quantify his uncertainty

+**Double blinding**: clinical trials with human subjects that conceal the treatment/control information from both the patients and the experimenters

+Randomization severs every incoming link to the randomized variable, including the ones we don't know about or cannot measure

+> The *do*-operator gives us scientifically sound ways of determining causal effects from non experimental studies.
+Causal estimates produced by observational studies may be labeled **"provisional causality"**: causality contingent upon the set of assumptions that our causal diagram advertises

+## The new paradigm of confounding
+> “Confounding is not a statistical notion.
+It stands for the discrepancy between what we want to assess (the causal effect) and what we actually do assess using statistical methods.
+If you can’t articulate mathematically what you want to assess, you can’t expect to define what constitutes a discrepancy.”

+**Back-door criterion**: operational test for confounding

+## The do-operator and the back-door criterion

+- (a) In a chain junction, A  B  C, controlling for B prevents information about A from getting to C or vice versa.
+- (b) Likewise, in a fork or confounding junction, A  B  C, controlling for B prevents information about A from getting to C or vice versa.
+- (c) Finally, in a collider, A  B  C, exactly the opposite rules hold.
+The variables A and C start out independent, so that information about A tells you nothing about C. But if you control for B, then information starts flowing through the “pipe,” due to the explain-away effect.
+- (d) Controlling for descendants (or proxies) of a variable is like “partially” controlling for the variable itself.
+Controlling for a descendant of a mediator partly closes the pipe; controlling for a descendant of a collider partly opens the pipe.

+> To deconfound two variables X and Y, we need only block every noncausal path between them without blocking or perturbing any causal paths.
+More precisely, a back-door path is any path from X to Y that starts with an arrow pointing into X. X and Y will be deconfounded if we block every back-door path (because such paths allow spurious correlation between X and Y).
+If we do this by controlling for some set of variables Z, we also need to make sure that no member of Z is a descendant of X on a causal path; otherwise we might partly or completely close off that path

 # Ch7.
 Beyond Adjustment: the conquest of mount intervention

 ## The simplest route: the Back-door adjustment formula